-The Prom is an event which takes place subject to Covid restrictions for Year 11 students following the completion of GCSE exams.
-It is an event which many students look forward to and is a really nice way to mark the end of an important stage in the students life before they move to Post 16 studies.
+The Prom is an event which takes place for Year 11 students following the completion of GCSE exams.
+It is an event which many students look forward to and is a really nice way to mark the end of an important stage in the students' life before they move to Post 16 studies.